Would you like to serve as a volunteer with the Canadian Coast Guard?

-In 2015, Canadian Coast Guard Auxiliary units responded to more than 1,800 SAR calls for assistance and participated in thousands of on-water and land-based training exercises.
+In 2010, Royal Canadian Marine Search and Rescue units responded to 1,700 SAR calls and participated in 2,500 training exercises.

 Where can I volunteer?

-The territory covered by the Canadian Coast Guard Auxiliary is vast.
-Canada's area of responsibility for search and rescue stretches over 5.3 million square kilometers, bordering some of the most rugged coastline in the world.
-The Canadian Coast Guard Auxiliary is also present on many of Canada's major inland waterways that are serviced by Coast Guard’s SAR program (St. Lawrence Seaway, Great Lakes etc.).
+The territory covered by the Royal Canadian Marine Search and Rescue is vast.
+Canada's area of responsibility stretches over 5.3 million square kilometers, bordering some of the most rugged coastline in the world.
+The Royal Canadian Marine Search and Rescue is also present on many of Canada's major inland waterways.

 There are Canadian Coast Guard auxiliaries across the country:

-- Royal Canadian Marine Search and Rescue (CCGA Pacific Inc.)
+- Royal Canadian Marine Search and Rescue (B.C. and Yukon)